Puppies are full of bounce and always on the go. But all that energy and curiosity can lead to a vet trip.

 Each of these illnesses are usually easily treated and relatively mild, but because of puppies’ small size and weight, they can deteriorate quickly, so it’s important to act fast when you see any sign of illness.

-All our policies include free unlimited video calls to a qualified vet, day or night.
-Almost 60% of people calling between 1 November 2020 and 31 October 2021 were worried puppy parents and over a third of them had a puppy with a stomach complaint.
+All our customers with vet fee cover can get unlimited, 24/7 online vet advice.
+Almost 60% of people in touch between 1 November 2020 and 31 October 2021 were worried puppy parents and over a third of them had a puppy with a stomach complaint.

 What to do if your puppy’s been sick